-I am a medically-retired minister and hospital chaplain.
+I am a medically-retired minister and a CPA-trained hospital chaplain.
 Those have been my most recent occupations.
 What made them both so Bob Ross-colorful was all of the other things I have been: paper boy, animal wrangler for a veterinarian, security & parking for a medical center, USAF veteran, US Post Office carrier, FAA controller, lithopress operator, entrepreneur & small business owner—and an honest-to-John walking miracle.

 In Spring of 1997 with no prior notice and certainly without my permission, my small gut started dying.
 Three times I came pretty close to it, myself.
 Five abdominal surgeries came between then and 2001; I spent the next 2 years infusing thick, milky, very expensive steak-in-a-bag through large-bore IV catheters while slowly, inexorably losing precious weight.